elicwhite/ESLint-Formatter/README.md

 ## Settings

-By default, JSCSFormatter will supply the following settings:
+By default, ESLintFormatter will supply the following settings:

 ```
 {